uwescience/myria-docs/myriaMiddleware.markdown

 * [MyriaX](https://github.com/uwescience/myria): A big-data execution engine emphasizing asynchronous iterative processing.
 * [MyriaMiddleware](https://github.com/uwescience/raco): A language translation layer, shared optimizer, and query execution coordinator supporting a) multiple input languages and b) multiple back-end systems, of which MyriaX is one.
 We emphasize a new imperative, iterative,  language called MyriaQL.
-* [MyriaWeb](https://github.com/uwescience/myria-web): A web-based editor and IDE designed for direct use by analysts, with support for collaborative editing through a shared workspace, visual performance analysis and debugging, and interactive algorithm.
+* [MyriaWeb](https://github.com/uwescience/myria-web): A web-based editor and IDE designed for direct use by analysts, with support for collaborative editing through a shared workspace, visual performance analysis and debugging, and interactive algorithms.

 To register a system with MyriaMiddleware, the sytem designer provides four components by extending appropriate classes in the MyriaMiddleware Python library (currently called RACO):